Arizona HELOC Guide 2026: Compare Rates, Requirements & Top Lenders

 The Repayment Period (typically 15–20 years) At the end of the draw period, the HELOC converts to a repayment-only phase.
 You can no longer draw from the line, and your monthly payment now includes both principal and interest on the full outstanding balance.
 This transition can cause a meaningful increase in monthly payment which is a factor worth planning for before opening the line.

 For a $100,000 HELOC balance at 7.25% entering a 20-year repayment period, the monthly principal and interest payment is approximately $784.
 If you’ve been making interest-only payments of $604 per month during the draw period, the transition represents a $180 monthly increase.
 Understanding this before year 10 arrives is important.
-For the full payment-jump math and exit options, see the Year 10 payment guide →.
+For the full payment-jump math and exit options, see our Year 10 HELOC payment guide.

 The Rate Risk Arizona HELOCs are variable rate products tied to the prime rate.
 When the prime rate rises, your HELOC rate rises with it, typically within one billing cycle.
 Some Arizona lenders (including Desert Financial) offer a fixed-rate conversion option on a portion of the drawn balance, which can provide certainty on a specific draw if rates begin moving upward.
-The honest comparison is your blended rate across both loans, see how to calculate your blended HELOC rate →.
+The honest comparison is your blended rate across both loans, see how to calculate your blended HELOC rate.
+Most Arizona HELOCs carry a variable rate, though some lenders now offer a fixed-rate conversion on part of your balance.
+For how the two compare, see the fixed vs variable HELOC guide.

-When Does an Arizona HELOC Make More Sense Than Other Equity Products?
+When Does an Arizona HELOC Make More Sense Than Other Products?

-For the full debt-consolidation math, see using a HELOC for debt consolidation in Arizona →.
-For an ADU build specifically, see Arizona casita financing →.
-For a pool build, see Arizona pool financing →.
-For the full renovation-financing playbook, see how to fund a Scottsdale renovation without refinancing →.
-For the unsecured-debt comparison, see HELOC vs personal loan in Arizona →.
+For the full debt-consolidation math, see using a HELOC for debt consolidation in Arizona.
+If the debt is specifically credit cards, there is an Arizona-specific risk worth reading first, because paying them off with home equity converts unsecured debt into debt secured by your house.
+For an ADU build specifically, see Arizona casita financing.
+For a pool build, see Arizona pool financing.
+For the full renovation-financing playbook, see how to fund a Scottsdale renovation without refinancing.
+For a project-level example with real numbers, see what a master bathroom remodel actually costs to finance.
+For the unsecured-debt comparison, see HELOC vs personal loan in Arizona.

 For most rate-locked Scottsdale and Fountain Hills homeowners with strong credit, stable income, and a moderate equity need, the HELOC is the cleanest option.
 It preserves the primary rate, keeps payment predictable relative to draw amount, and offers flexibility that a home equity loan or HEI cannot match for ongoing projects.

-For a full comparison of all Arizona equity options, see the complete guide →
+For a full comparison of all Arizona equity options.

-For a direct comparison between a HELOC and a home equity investment specifically, see the HEI guide →
+For a direct comparison between a HELOC and a home equity investment specifically, see the HEI vs HELOC comparison guide.

 FAQ: Arizona HELOC Rates, Rules, and Strategy

 Desert Financial Credit Union offers the most competitive rate for qualified Valley members, as low as 7.00% APR for borrowers with 740+ credit scores, and 7.25% APR for standard qualified borrowers.
-Rates are tied to the prime rate (6.75% as of early 2026) plus a margin.
+Rates are tied to the prime rate (6.75% as of August 2026) plus a margin.
 Rates change with Fed decisions, so verifying directly with the lender before applying is essential.
-See the best HELOC lenders in Arizona guide →
+See the best HELOC lenders in Arizona guide.

 Most Arizona lenders allow a combined loan-to-value ratio of 80%–85%.
 On a $900,000 Scottsdale home with a $500,000 mortgage, the maximum HELOC at 80% CLTV is approximately $220,000.
 At 85% CLTV (available at Arizona Central), that rises to approximately $265,000.
 Your actual approval depends on your credit profile, income, and the lender’s current appraisal of your home.